AasthaTripathi18/CyberBullying_Detection/README.md

 "You are ugly and useless"

 Output:
-Cyberbullying detected – Comment Blocked
+🚫 Cyberbullying Detected – Comment Blocked